RathnamVR/Weather-Dashboard-with-Warning-System/README.md

 A switch is used to turn the charts feature on and off.<br/>

 Weather warning system part is implemented using a NodeMCU.
 Link the above dashboard to the NodeMCU via MQTT.
-The complete system is illustrated in Figure 1.

 • The built-in LED of the node-MCU will blink in a warning situation.
 The threshold/limit for the warning situation is set as described in Part I.<br/>